 a. turned down

 b. let off

 c. brought out

-7. The human resources department had totheir budget and remuneration program. on
+7. The human resources department had to on their budget and remuneration program.

 a. come off

 b. cut back

 c. let down

-8. The new managing director has a plan toout the money losing branches in the North-Moravian Region.
+8. The new managing director has a plan to out the money losing branches in the North-Moravian Region.

 a. give

 b. make

 c. bail

 9. We are now in a difficult position.
-I'm sure our team of something out. can
+I'm sure our team can something out.

 a. work

 b. do

 c. lead

-10 O. The research on equal treatment of temporary workers we by a team of German scientists. was
+10. The research on equal treatment of temporary workers was by a team of German scientists.

 a. placed under

 b. carried out

 c. led into

-6.9 Read 1 the following article and mark the statements true or false:
+6.9 Read the following article and mark the statements true or false:

-Here's ho w leading and motivating staff has helped my business to grow
+Here's how leading and motivating staff has helped my business to grow